kamalpatra122/kamalpatra122/README.md

 - 👋 Hi, I’m Kamal Patra
 - 👀 I’m interested in Data Science , Data Analyst and Business Analyst.
 - ✨ I’m currently ....
-- 💞️BCA graduate
+- 💞️BCA graduate with Cyber Analyst Experiance
-Dedicated and detail-oriented Data Analyst with 1-2 years of experience specializing in data cleansing and analysis using Microsoft Excel.
+- Dedicated and detail-oriented Data Analyst with 1-2 years of experience specializing in data cleansing and analysis using Microsoft Excel.
 Proven ability to manage complex data transitions, enhance existing processes, and drive business metrics.
 Seeking a challenging role to contribute expertise in data management and team leadership.